Coursemology/coursemology2/README.md

    $ bundle exec rake db:setup
    ```

+6. We are using [Keycloak](https://www.keycloak.org/) as our Identity and Access Management (IAM) solution.
+Before proceeding to the next step, please navigate to `./authentication` folder, follow the instruction provided over the [README](https://github.com/Coursemology/coursemology2/blob/master/authentication/README.md), and then ensure that the Docker for Coursemology Authentication is running and that you are able to access the Keycloak site as mentioned in the very last step of that instruction

 7. Initialize .env files for Frontend and Backend

    ```sh
    $ cp env .env; cp client/env client/.env
    ```

    You may need to add specific API keys (such as the [GOOGLE_RECAPTCHA_SITE_KEY](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do)) to the .env files for testing specific features.

 8. Open up 3 different terminals.
 On the terminal for Frontend in the `client` directory, run